sillyladdess/somedontknowhowtoread/README.md

-# Read this before ever following me, even if you are a spam account.
+# Read this before following me, even if you are a spam account.
 If you plan on following me, I'd recommend that you look at my [DBIIYOTL](https://don-botha-trying-to-do-dat.straw.page/) first then staring at the rest of my pages, as that will give you insight as to what my stance on things is.

+# For PT

 I don't work with roleplay, talking, c+h, hiding, etc etc. I'm a very, very antisocial person at first glance, as I hate the concept of interacting with anyone, **ESPECIALLY IF YOU RUN UP TO ME FOR NO REASON OTHER THAN TO FORCE ME TO TALK TO YOU**.